Esterline Technologies (ESL) Q4 2017 Results - Earnings Call Transcript

 Michael Ciarmoli - SunTrust Robinson Humphrey, Inc.

 Go ahead.
 No, I was going to say, I mean, you've got sole source proprietary positions, but yet your margins are still below peers.
-And I guess, maybe I'll look at the cost structure on SG&A, we haven't seen any changes there, and I would have thought again all the work behind the scenes.
-At some point, we'd see some leverage, and I understand the mix so – and I understand there's probably headwinds on certain platforms where you're losing positions, but it just seems that there is just consistent challenges, I guess.
+And I guess, maybe I'll look at the cost structure on SG&A, we haven't seen any changes there.
+And I would have thought again all the work behind the scenes, at some point, we'd see some leverage.
+And I understand the mix so – and I understand there's probably headwinds on certain platforms where you're losing positions, but it just seems that there is just consistent challenges, I guess.

 Curtis C. Reusser - Esterline Technologies Corp.

-Right, and I think if we weren't doing the things that we're doing, Mike, we would see poorer results than we've had.
+Well, and I think if we weren't doing the things that we're doing, Mike, we would see poorer results than we've had.
 We have made, I think, good progress, the environment of when we laid out some of our margin targets has definitely changed a little bit with folks like Boeing and some of the bigger OEMs, putting quite a bit of pricing pressure on us.
 I think we've been able to respond to those in a win-win way and position our business to go gain further organic growth.

 So, our view is, we're going to continue on our process, we are driving really strong balance sheet, really good cash flow.
 We are shifting focus to try to accelerate our top line growth.
 And I think we have the ability to continue that march of improving our margins.
-We have had some compliance pressures, there's a couple more that were thrown at us this year with deforest (48:17) compliance and things like that that we're trying to absorb, and some cyber things that we've got to go address, but we're continuing on the path, and I think there is opportunity for expansion.
+We have had some compliance pressures, there's a couple more that were thrown at us this year with DFARS compliance and things like that that we're trying to absorb, and some cyber things that we've got to go address, but we're continuing on the path, and I think there is opportunity for expansion.

 Michael Ciarmoli - SunTrust Robinson Humphrey, Inc.